 The board fellowship lasts for the duration of the academic year, August through May.
 If a board requests that a student be matched outside of these parameters, we make every effort to accommodate that request.
 Students may continue with their assigned board for a second year with mutual agreement from the board.

 We begin receiving applications from prospective boards in late spring and early summer, though we welcome inquiries and applications at any time.
 Boards are accepted into the program upon review of their application and willingness to help students learn about the roles and work of nonprofit boards.
 Student applications are due to the Career Development Office during spring semester.
-We place students on boards based on their application materials, expressed areas of interest, and passion for an organization’s mission.
+We place students on boards based on their application materials, expressed areas of interest, passion for an organization’s mission, and organization needs.
 Students will be assigned to a board by the beginning of autumn semester.